 How (Not) to Catch a ColdDec.
 21, 2020 - Sheshe Giddens

 Germs, germs, germs — they're everywhere.
 Unfortunately, we can't see them, which makes catching infectious illnesses, such as the common cold, well — common.
-More than 200 different viruses cause common cold symptoms, and fewer than 35% of them are rhinoviruses — the largest group of viruses that causes the cold.

 Because there is no single virus responsible for the common cold, it's difficult to treat and easy to catch, especially because each type of virus flourishes in different conditions during different times of the year.
 That's part of the reason we have not come up with the elusive cure for this oh-so-common illness.